straw-hat-team/adr/src/adrs/4761776210/README.md

 2. Who answers for a place is authorization data, resolved in the authorization system exactly like membership, not stored in the tree.
    Rule 1 leaves places as bare ids for this reason.
+3. Resolution walks up, in the mood of rule 4: the nearest ancestor with an accountable principal wins, and the tenant root always has one.
+   Every resource therefore resolves to exactly one answer, including a resource sitting at the root, which is the guarantee a mandatory `owner` column was previously buying at the cost of a stale copy.
-3. A resource-level `owner` **MAY** exist only where the accountable principal genuinely differs from the parent's.
-Its meaning is "not the parent's answer", so writing one that agrees with the parent is a review defect, and the exception is worth a comment saying why the parent is not the right anchor.
+4. A resource-level `owner` **MAY** exist only where the accountable principal genuinely differs from what rule 3 would resolve.
+It carries no other meaning, so writing one that agrees with the resolved answer is a review defect, and the exception is worth a comment saying why the place is not the right anchor.
-4. If a resource needs a different accountable party often enough to feel like a pattern, that is a signal it belongs at a different place, not that the schema needs a field.
+5. If a resource needs a different accountable party often enough to feel like a pattern, that is a signal it belongs at a different place, not that the schema needs a field.